-- Determine the organization's mission & purpose. - Select the chief paid executive, not the staff. - Support the chief executive and assess performance. - Ensure effective organizational planning. - Ensure adequate resources (funds, time, staff, technology, etc). - Monitor and strengthen programs and services - Promote the organization's image and know when to speak. - Ensure legal and ethical integrity and maintain accountability
+- Determine the organization's mission & purpose. - Select the chief executive. - Support the chief executive and assess performance. - Ensure effective organizational planning. - Ensure adequate resources (funds, time, staff, technology, etc). - Monitor and strengthen programs and services. - Promote the organization's image and know when to speak. - Ensure legal and ethical integrity and maintain accountability

 - Recruit and orient new board members.

 - Support, and attend all events sponsored or faciliated by WMS.

 - Prepare for and attend meetings.

 - Govern strategically.

 - Make knowledge-based decisions.

 - Respect confidentiality

 - Respect diversity and new ideas.

 - Avoid conflicts of interest.

 - Promote membership, sponsorship and activities.

 - Assess board performance.

+- Participate and support regular board training.